Lalufu/p1-mqtt/README.md

   Config file: Section `general`, `serial-dump`

+`--prefer-local-timestamp`
+: Use the time from the machine running p1-mqtt as the authoritative time stamp on the data sent to MQTT, instead of the time stamp contained in the telegrams themselves.

 ## Configuration file
 The program supports a configuration file to define behaviour.
 The configuration file is in .ini file syntax, and can contain multiple sections.